by Chris Woodford. Last updated: October 15, 2015.

 Much like building a brick wall, you finish off a substantial part of each horizontal layer before moving up to the next one.
 To keep your wall sturdy, it's important to arrange large stones in one layer so they bridge the gaps in the layer below, and vice-versa.
 Sometimes this is referred to as building "two over one and one over two": you need to make sure one stone covers two (or two stones cover one) in the layer below.
 In other words, you have to ensure that the gaps in successive layers don't line up or you'll create "faultlines" where your wall will be much more likely to collapse.
 Another important factor also helps to ensure stability: the lower layers of a wall are always slightly wider than the upper ones so the wall tapers inward slightly as it rises.
 If your wall gets wider as you go up, there's something wrong!

 Photo: Building a dry-stone wall in Langton Matravers, Dorset.
+The first thing you can see is that a dry-stone wall is much wider than a brick wall: where a brick wall can be as narrow as a single brick width, a dry-stone wall has to be wider to create a dense mass of self-supporting material that won't collapse.
 Left: Metal stakes and wooden blocks are used to mark out where the wall will go.
 Middle: Looking the other way, you can see how the stones are packed in.
 Strings run between the metal stakes to help you keep the stones straight.
 Right: Stones near the "construction site" have been pre-sorted into different shapes and sizes.

 Local materials and styles